-Relate to the second counselors' expectation that group members will develop the ability to transfer the group experience to the outside world.
-In our study we found that the number of respondents who reported that they got along “better than usual” with other people increased by over 18% (from 52.8% to 70.3%).
-We thus assume that one effect of group cohesion was related to the change in participants’ social network components. in numbers and quality of social connections.
+The second counselors’ expectation was that group members would develop the ability to transfer the group experience to the outside world.
+In our study, we found that the number of respondents who reported that they got along “better than usual” with other people increased by over 18% (from 52.8% to 70.3%).
+We thus assume that one effect of group cohesion was related to the change in participants’ social network components in numbers and quality of social connections.
 This study indicates that these changes seem to have led to a reduction of prior social connections.
-Probably the group therapy participants understanding that such connections were not positive ones and could lead them to return to patterns of anti-social behavior.
+Possibly the group therapy participants’ understood that such connections were not positive ones and could lead them to return to patterns of anti-social behavior.
 Further support for this conclusion may come from the proven correlation in the literature between cohesion and group therapy outcomes.
 The level of group cohesiveness is described in the literature as a strong and significant predictor of success in achieving treatment goals and as a prior condition for desired change (Lloyd et al., 2014).

 Evaluation of the involvement in group therapy was also examined according to the post-therapy rate of recidivism.
 The variable of recidivism is exceedingly important, since its prevention is the primary task of therapists of adult offenders.
-The current study found that for all of the participants who answers questioners "before" and "after"(216), the rate of recidivism was ~9%.
+The current study found that for all of the participants who answered questionnaires “before” and “after”(216), the rate of recidivism was ~9%.
 Hence, over 90% of participants in groups run by the probation service did not return to crime within about one year after completing group therapy.
 Because the available data for recidivism rates does not differentiate between types of offender groups, our research population was compared to all adult offenders who served prison sentences.
-Hence the recidivism rate in our study in comparison to recidivism rates for adult offenders who served a prison sentence, which in Israel ranges from 43.5% to 62% (Ben Zvi and Volk, 2011; Knesset Center for Research and Information, 2011).
+Hence, the recidivism rate in our study is significantly lower than recidivism rates for adult offenders who served a prison sentence, which in Israel ranges from 43.5% to 62% (Ben Zvi and Volk, 2011; Knesset Center for Research and Information, 2011).
 The rates quoted here are from the same duration as our study – one year after release.
-According to the Israel Prisoner Rehabilitation Authority (PRA), as of 2015, the target population of the PRA included 7,139 prisoners, and the general recidivism rate, measured five years after release, was 41.3%.
+According to the Israel Prisoner Rehabilitation Authority (PRA), as of 2015, the population of the PRA included 7,139 prisoners, and the general recidivism rate, measured five years after release, was 41.3%.

-Taking all together, the high level of cohesiveness, the change in participants' social network and law rate of recidivism, lead to thoughts about the potential connections among these components that are inter and intra psychologies.
-We base this assumption on the literature that indicates that dynamic factors influence changes in the tendency to revert to criminality, where in the literature the dynamic variables relate to perceptions of society and delinquent behaviors in society (Ben Zvi and Wolk, 2011; Vincent et al., 2012.
+The combination of the high level of cohesiveness, the change in participants’ social network, and law rate of recidivism lead to questions about the potential connections among these elements that represent inter and intra psychologies.
+These issues arise from the findings and from the literature that indicates that dynamic factors influence changes in the tendency to revert to criminality, where, in the literature, the dynamic variables relate to perceptions of society and delinquent behaviors in society (Ben Zvi and Wolk, 2011; Vincent et al., 2012).

 Research Limitations

-One of the limitations of the study is that this vulnerable of former inmates participating in group therapy population is under a probation order; therefore, it is possible that, despite theoretically having a choice of whether or not to participate in the study, the choice to participate was a result of their situation.
+One of the limitations of the study is that the former inmates participating in group therapy population were under a probation order; therefore, it is possible that, despite theoretically having a free choice of whether or not to participate in the study, the choice to participate was a result of their situation.
 At the same time, the number of entry and exit questionnaires are different, which shows that some participants opted out of the study, therefore exercising their free choice.